The Amen Corner at the National Theatre

 Witty, reflective and touching, Norris has unpicked the rich tapestry of Baldwin’s play to achieve a colourful production that evokes all the senses.
 The Amen Corner must not be missed and that’s the gospel truth.

-The Amen Corner is on at the Olivier Theatre until 14th August 2013, for further information or to book visit here.
+The Amen Corner is at the Olivier Theatre until 14th August 2013.
+For further information or to book visit the theatre’s website here.